8 Ways You’ve Been Brushing Your Teeth All Wrong

 Your toothbrush bristles are too firm

 If you’ve noticed on drug store runs that it’s getting harder to find “firm” and “medium” bristles, you’re not imagining things.
 Those bristles are often too harsh for your teeth and gums, so most dentists don’t recommend them.
 Instead, choose soft or ultra-soft bristles that can gently get down under the gum line.
 “Your gum is like a little turtleneck collar, and you need to get under that collar,” explains Dr. Cram.
 “Hard and medium brushes don’t do that and can actually abrade the gum.”
+(Here’s what you need to know about charcoal toothbrushes.)

 Your toothbrush head is too big